ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### InitalizePointer/4

-  > `public virtual void InitalizePointer(VRTK_Pointer givenPointer, VRTK_PolicyList givenInvalidListPolicy, float givenNavMeshCheckDistance, bool givenHeadsetPositionCompensation)`
+  > `public virtual void InitalizePointer(VRTK_Pointer givenPointer, VRTK_PolicyList givenInvalidListPolicy, VRTK_NavMeshData givenNavMeshData, bool givenHeadsetPositionCompensation)`

   * Parameters
    * `VRTK_Pointer givenPointer` - The VRTK_Pointer that is controlling the pointer renderer.
    * `VRTK_PolicyList givenInvalidListPolicy` - The VRTK_PolicyList for managing valid and invalid pointer locations.
-   * `float givenNavMeshCheckDistance` - The given distance from a nav mesh that the pointer can be to be valid.
+   * `VRTK_NavMeshData givenNavMeshData` - The NavMeshData object that contains the Nav Mesh restriction options.
    * `bool givenHeadsetPositionCompensation` - Determines whether the play area cursor will take the headset position within the play area into account when being displayed.
   * Returns
    * _none_